alhqlearn/DeepMech/README.md

 ## 📌 Notes

 - Ensure all SMILES in your dataset are **atom-mapped**.
-- The same `-d my_data` and `-m my_model` flags should be consistently used across preprocessing, training, and testing.
+- The same `-d my_data` and `-m Split42` flags should be consistently used across preprocessing, training, and testing.